Healthdirect Free Australian health advice you can count on.

 Key facts

-• Vomiting is a symptom, not a disease or condition.
+• Vomiting is a symptom, not a disease or condition and may clear up on its own.

-• Vomiting can be classed as acute (a short term isolated attack) or chronic (ongoing or recurrent).
+• Vomiting can be classed as acute (short-term) or chronic (ongoing or recurrent).

-• Gastroenteritis and food poisoning are the most common underlying causes of sudden vomiting and usually clear up without treatment in a couple of days.
+• Gastroenteritis and food poisoning are the most common causes of sudden vomiting.

-• Vomiting can sometimes be a symptom of something serious.
+• Vomiting can also be a symptom of something serious.

 What is vomiting?